 Early Head Start - Child Care Partnerships

-As part of President Obama’s Early Learning Initiative, ACF has set aside $500 million for new Early Head Start-Child Care (EHS-CC) Partnerships.
-New grants will allow new or existing Early Head Start programs to partner with local child care centers and family child care providers serving infants and toddlers from low-income families.
+As part of President Obama’s Early Learning Initiative, ACF has set aside $635 million for new and existing Early Head Start-Child Care (EHS-CC) Partnerships and Expansion.
+In FY 2014, Congress appropriated $500 million which funded 275 grantees.
+In FY 2016, Congress appropriated an increase of $135 million to support additional EHS-CC Partnerships and Expansion programs.
+These grants will allow new or existing Early Head Start programs to partner with local child care centers and family child care providers serving infants and toddlers from low-income families.

-ACF will support states and communities as they expand high quality early learning opportunities to infants and toddlers through these partnerships.
-The partnerships will support working families by providing a full-day, full-year program so that more vulnerable children have the healthy and enriching early experiences they need to realize their full potential.
+ACF will support states and communities as they expand high quality early learning opportunities to infants and toddlers through EHS-CC Partnerships.
+The partnerships will support working families by providing a full-day, full-year program so that low-income children have the healthy and enriching early experiences they need to realize their full potential.

 Early Head Start programs also provide comprehensive services that benefit children, families, and teachers, including:

 - Health, developmental and behavioral screenings

 - Increased parent engagement opportunities

 - Read the Tribal Early Head Start-Child Care Partnership Highlight – Partnering in Rural Northern California

 - Read the Early Head Start-Child Care Partnerships Report.

 - See the Early Head Start-Child Care Partnerships Brochure.
 Download the brochure here